NREL-Sienna/PowerSystems.jl/docs/src/index.md

 CurrentModule = PowerSystems
 ```

-`PowerSystems.jl` is a [`Julia`](http://www.julialang.org) package Power Systems Modeling that provides a rigorous data model using Julia structures to enable power systems modeling.
+`PowerSystems.jl` is a [`Julia`](http://www.julialang.org) package that provides a rigorous data model using Julia structures to enable power systems modeling.

 `PowerSystems.jl` provides tools to prepares and processes data useful for electric energy systems modelling.
 This package serves two purposes: